yiannisza/Web-Aplication-Uclan-Webshop/README.md

   - Price
   - Quantity
 - Users can remove items from the cart.
-- Displays a running total of the cart value.
+- Displays totalprice  of the cart value.
 - Includes a discount code feature:
   - Code `SAVE20` applies a 20% discount to the cart total.